 Custom travel to Tonga

-The Kingdom of Tonga is one of the last remaining Polynesian kingdoms — 169 islands in the South Pacific, 100,000 inhabitants, constitutional monarchy (King Tupou VI has reigned since 2012).
-But its world renown comes from a unique phenomenon: between June and October, humpback whales migrate from Antarctica to give birth in Tonga's calm waters (5,000-km migration).
+The Kingdom of Tonga is one of the last remaining Polynesian kingdoms, 169 islands spread across four archipelagos in the South Pacific, around 100,000 inhabitants, constitutional monarchy (King Tupou VI has reigned since 2012).
+Tonga is also the only Pacific country never to have been formally colonized, a British protectorate until 1970 but always governed by its own royal dynasty.
+Located just west of the International Date Line, the archipelago likes to present itself as one of the first places in the world to see the sun rise each day.
+But its world renown comes above all from a unique phenomenon: between June and October, humpback whales migrate from Antarctica to give birth in Tonga's calm waters (5,000-km migration).
 It's one of the world's very few destinations where it's legally permitted to swim with them, supervised by certified guides.
 Vava'u is this season's peak.
 Ha'apai offers deserted preserved islands.
 Tongatapu (main island) houses the capital Nuku'alofa and 700-year-old archaeological sites (Ha'amonga 'a Maui).

 Highlights